-About the AI Safety Institute
+About the AI Security Institute

 The team will be responsible for advancing the state of science in evaluating these risks – with a goal to ensure that AI systems do not become tools for large-scale societal disruption.
 We are starting by recruiting an ambitious workstream lead to spearhead the work.